cwant/hpc-chapel/_episodes/02-variables.md

 // Greatest difference in temperature from one iteration to another var current_diff: real;

-// Temporary results when computing the temperatures var temp: real;

 // Smallest difference in temperature that would be accepted before stopping const min_diff = 0.0001: real;